 The principal business of the Company is the acquisition and exploration of mineral exploration properties in underexplored areas of Canada.
-The Company's current focus is the Yellowknife City Gold Project, which now comprises approximately 8,400 hectares of contiguous land immediately north of the City of Yellowknife in the Northwest Territories and includes TerraX's wholly-owned Northbelt property acquired in February 2013.
+The Company's current focus is the Yellowknife City Gold Project, which now comprises 93.5 square kilometres of contiguous land immediately north of the City of Yellowknife in the Northwest Territories and includes TerraX's wholly-owned Northbelt property acquired in February 2013.